-In a 2017 study, the Insurance Research Council found that 13% of U.S. motorists were uninsured in 2015.
+Car accident statistics confirm that collisions happen with alarming regularity.
+But in a 2017 study, the Insurance Research Council found that 13% of U.S. motorists were uninsured in 2015.
 This number varies widely from state to state.
 A whopping 26.7% of Florida drivers are uninsured while only 4.5% of drivers in Maine do not have insurance.
 Other state statistics include-Kentucky: 11.5%, Indiana: 16.7%, Ohio: 12.4%.
 David Corum, Vice President of the Insurance Research Council, says that there are a number of variables pertaining to why the numbers vary so drastically.
 Most notably, the economic conditions.
 “Economic conditions are a large reason the number of uninsured motorists vary across states,” Corum says.
 “As well as the cost of insurance.”

 While your state’s economic condition may be out of your control, there are a few steps you can take to ensure you and your family’s safety in the event of an accident involving an uninsured motorist.

 The squeal of tires, the crunching of glass and other violent motifs associated with a car crash can cause even the sturdiest person to balk.
 Thankfully, there are ways to protect yourself in the event of an accident.
 Uninsured Motorist Coverage (UM) exists to protect yourself and your family by compensating for losses in case you are injured by an uninsured driver.